Step One - Filing Prospective Petition

 After receiving the final ballot title, the chief petitioners may begin the cover and signature sheet approval process.

-Once the text, cover and signature sheets meet all of the requirements, the city elections official notifies the chief petitioners in writing of approval to circulate the initiative petition.
+Once the text, cover and signature sheets meet all of the requirements, the City Elections Officer notifies the chief petitioners in writing of approval to circulate the initiative petition.

 Step Seven - Circulation

-If the chief petitioners intend to mail cover and signature sheets to prospective signers, the text must be included with each mailing.
+If the chief petitioners intend to mail, email or post on a website (via the e-sheet, SEL 348) the cover and signature sheets to prospective signers, the text must be included with each mailing or electronic communication.

-If at any time after receiving approval to circulate the residence address of any chief petitioner changes, new cover and signature sheets with the correct address must be included with each mailing.
+If at any time after receiving approval to circulate the residence address of any chief petitioner changes, new cover and signature sheets with the correct address must be submitted for approval.

-Before collecting signatures, chief petitioners must review with circulators the legal requirements and guidelines for circulating an initiative, listed in Appendix E of the City Initiative Petition Information Packet.
+Before collecting signatures, chief petitioners must review with circulators the legal requirements and guidelines for circulating an initiative, listed in Appendix E of the City Initiative Petition Information Packet and in the Secretary of State's local initiative manual.
 Failure to comply with the legal requirements and guidelines will result in rejection of those sheets.

 After reviewing the legal requirements and guidelines for circulating an initiative, the chief petitioners and circulators may circulate the petition.